The Tetrast

 Philosophical tradition

-Despite perennial philosophical attention to the problem of universals — the question, disputed between realists and nominalists, of whether universals (a.k.a. generals) are real or merely verbal ("nominal") — philosophers have mostly ignored the structure of such logical quantities.
+Philosophers have generally ignored by taking for granted the structure of logical quantities.
+They have labeled two, and Peirce said: three.
+This is despite perennial philosophical attention to the problem of universals — the question, disputed between realists and nominalists, of whether universals (a.k.a. generals) are real or merely verbal ("nominal").
 The terminology is threadbare.

 The tradition's edge and beyond